gwichern/sirens/README.markdown

 To install Sirens, make sure you have [Python](http://www.python.org) and the [SCons](http://www.scons.org) build system installed.
 (Python is only used for building Sirens.)
 Additionally, make sure you have the [FFTW](http://www.fftw.org), [libsndfile](http://www.mega-nerd.com/libsndfile/), and [uBLAS](http://www.boost.org/doc/libs/1_40_0/libs/numeric/ublas/doc/index.htm) headers installed.
 Then, perform the following command in the project's directory:

 	sudo scons install

+To build the applications in the examples/ directory, do

+	scons

 To get rid of intermediate build files, type: